Friends, buy me a cup of ale and grant me leave to recount for you a lurid tale of ages past.

-At present, the first volume of Dragonsbane is available through Amazon, and is in fact the book illustrated to your right.
+The first volume of Dragonsbane is the book illustrated above.
 It’s referred to as “Books One And Two,” for reasons that will become apparent once you begin reading it.

 Dragonsbane is set a very long time ago — its internal chronology can be used to date it some time around the tenth century, if you care about such things.
 As it takes place in a remote part of central Europe, which has no contact at all with the rest of the “civilized” world of the period, the actual date is of little consequence.

 The world, from the perspective of the people in this book, consisted of eleven city-states, the villages that had grown up around them, and not much else.
 Travel wasn’t a huge industry during the middle ages.

 The Keep of Treoir, one of the less affluent of the prominent houses, was absolutely awash in conspiracies, intrigues and schemes.
 Its ruling blood, their subordinates, their servants, some of the surrounding villagers and probably much of the livestock were all plotting to murder, depose, swindle, marry off, rob or humiliate each other.